weezqyd/sematime-api/README.md

                        ->save(); // finally save your contact
           print  $response; // {"statusCode":200, "description":"Contacts added successfully.", "totalContacts":1, "contactsAdded":1}
  ```
- if you want to create multiple contacts at once, prepare  you array and add them
+ if you want to create multiple contacts at once, prepare  an array and add them
  ```php
     $contacts = [
         [